tobeythorn/prepress/README.md

 Deploy your site to Github Pages
 --------------------------------

-Create an account on [Github github.com], if you don't have one already.
+Create an account on github.com, if you don't have one already.
 Create a repository called:

 	username.github.io